-Traces of Place: Mapping the memories of north-west Preston: Connected City Network event
+Traces of Place: Mapping the memories of north-west Preston: Expanded City Network event

 Traces of Place is a project by artist Olivia Keith, who is mapping, preserving and sharing memories of north-west Preston, an area undergoing rapid change.
 Olivia is interested in how maps can keep elements of a place alive and ways that memories can be preserved and passed on, such as place names, stories, poems, songs and drawings.